 In a group setting, patients might feel more comfortable recounting their past experiences.
 They’re able to share, be vulnerable, and expose their innermost thoughts without worrying about judgment.
 They can also actively request support from others.

 When many people are going through a similar process, they can be incredible sources of support to one another.
 Having someone who truly understands the nature and difficulty of recovery offer support is more valuable, in many cases than getting the same offer from a friend or family member who has never struggled in this way.

 Communication and Socialization

-Many individuals an addiction diagnosis have a hard time reintegrating into their social circles after therapy.
+Many individuals with an addiction diagnosis have a hard time reintegrating into their social circles after therapy.
 This is completely normal.
-After all, diagnosing and then treating an addiction if a life-changing step.
+After all, diagnosing and then treating addiction with the help of a residential treatment program is a life-changing step.
 However, group sessions can help build communication skills and make socializing easier in the future.

 Other people struggling with drug addictions are only used to socializing when they’re on their drug of choice.
 Trying to have even a simple conversation while not under the influence of an addictive substance can be an unusual act.
 Thankfully, this won’t last forever.

 To jumpstart the process, professionals strongly recommend group therapy.
-Crestview Recovery’s group therapy programs have a specific outline, making it easy to know when to speak and when to listen.
-Since the group is judgement-free, it also gives positive feedback to those who participate.
+Crestview Recovery’s group therapy programs and substance abuse treatments have a specific outline, making it easy to know when to speak and when to listen.
+Since the group is judgment-free, it also gives positive feedback to those who participate.
 Every single therapy session can go a long way in helping patients feel more confident when socializing and communicating in everyday life.

 Group Environment Allows Patients to Help Others